-• REGEN-COV (casirivimab and imdevimab): The results of four RCTs show that, in patients with severe to critical disease, overall REGEN-COV does not significantly reduce mortality, mechanical ventilation or increase symptom resolution or improvement.
+• REGEN-COV (casirivimab and imdevimab): The results of five RCTs show that, in patients with severe to critical disease, overall REGEN-COV does not significantly reduce mortality, mechanical ventilation or increase symptom resolution or improvement.
 However, subgroup analysis suggests a differential effect on seronegative patients in which REGEN-COV probably reduces mortality and mechanical ventilation requirements, and increases symptom resolution or improvement.
-In patients with mild recent onset COVID-19, REGEN-COV probably reduces hospitalizations and improves time to symptom resolution without increasing severe adverse events., and in exposed asymptomatic individuals REGEN-COV reduces symptomatic infections.
+In patients with mild recent onset COVID-19, REGEN-COV probably reduces hospitalizations and improves time to symptom resolution without increasing severe adverse events, and in exposed asymptomatic individuals REGEN-COV reduces symptomatic infections.
 The certainty of the evidence was high for symptomatic infections and low to moderate because of indirectness and imprecision for the remaining outcomes.
+One study that compared REGEN-COV (casirivimab and imdevimab) against bamlanivimab +/- etesevimab in non-severe patients with risk factors for severity, reported no important differences in hospitalizations.